What Is NASCUS

 About NASCUS

-The National Association of State Credit Union Supervisors is comprised of state regulatory agencies, state and federal credit unions, credit union leagues, and industry partners.
-NASCUS provides a platform for a marketplace of ideas and best practices in which perspectives and expertise inform public policy of both regulators and system stakeholders.
+The National Association of State Credit Union Supervisors®(NASCUS) is comprised of state regulatory agencies, state and federal credit unions, credit union leagues, and other credit union system stakeholders.

-Working together, NASCUS members ensure a safe, sound, growth-oriented credit union system for today and tomorrow.
-As the professional association for state credit union regulatory agencies, NASCUS serves as a voice of the state credit union system and defender of the dual chartering system.
+By working together, NASCUS members ensure a safe, sound, growth-oriented credit union system for today and the future.
+As the professional association for state credit union regulatory agencies, NASCUS serves as a voice for the state credit union system and a defender of the dual chartering system.

 Our Mission: To forge a vibrant dual charter system by promoting a relevant, growth-oriented, and healthy state charter option.